mingzilla/pi-api-mcp-server/README.md

 }
 ```

-**Important Note**: If you don't supply the `--api-url` parameter, the tool will prompt you to set the API URL using the `set-api-url` tool before any operations can be performed.
-This allows for flexible configuration when the URL is not known at startup time.
+**Important Note**: If the `--api-url` parameter is not provided at initialization, the server will prompt you to configure the API URL using the `set-api-url` tool before executing any operations.
+This design enables flexible configuration in environments where the URL is not predetermined at startup.

-## Locate the Config File
+## Configuration File Location
-Open your Claude for Desktop App configuration at:
+Access your Claude for Desktop application configuration at:
-- Mac: `~/Library/Application Support/Claude/claude_desktop_config.json`
+- macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%\Claude\claude_desktop_config.json`
 - Linux: Use other tools for now. e.g. Cline - ask it to show you the MCP config file